mP1/walkingkooka-spreadsheet-server-expression-function/README.md

 An assembly of functions that faithfully match their Excel equivalents, and are ready for use by walkingkooka-spreadsheet-server.

 This is mostly an assembly of the following repos which concentrate on `ExpressionFunction` implementations.
-Customisation of said functions will be done to emulate the semantics of Excel functions as necessary.

 - [boolean](https://github.com/mP1/walkingkooka-tree-expression-function-boolean)
 - [datetime](https://github.com/mP1/walkingkooka-tree-expression-function-datetime)